epage/epage.github.io/blog/blog/redefining-failure.md

 roughly the same approach from when it was first announced.

 `Context` serves two purposes in `failure`.
-- Wrap a `failure::Error`, adding a single `impl Display` of context.
+- Wrap a `failure::Error`, adding a single `impl Display` of context (see [documentation](https://docs.rs/failure/0.1.1/failure/trait.Fail.html#method.context)).
-- Quick and dirty way to create a new error.
+- Quick and dirty way to create or chain an error (see [documentation](https://docs.rs/failure/0.1.1/failure/struct.Context.html)).

 ### Decouple Roles